jpercent/catena/README.md

 loaded into memory.
 Both cache-misses and cache-hits increment the pin count and update the statistics.

-##### Keys
+##### Segments and Keys

-When an array is created an ArrayDescriptor and CompositeKey, the master key, are also created.
-The descriptor is passed the master key.
-The master key is a CompositeKey whose first component is the base directory and the array name concatenated together.
+When an array and its descriptor are created, a master key is also created and passed to the descriptor.
+The master key is a concatenation of the base directory and the array name.

-As elements are added to the end of the array at some point the array append split boundary is crossed a new segment will be created.
+The first segment of an array is associated with a composite key whose first component is the master key and whose second component is 0.
+As elements are added to the end of the array the append, at some point, the append-split-boundary threshold is crossed and a new segment will be created.
 Segments are always created on an even object boundary - an element of an array never spans more than one segment.
-The new segment will have a CompositeKey that consists of the master key as the first component and the next natural number as the second component.
+The new segment will have a composite key that consists of the master key as the first component and the next natural number as the second component.

-ArrayDescriptors also maintain an update split boundary such that updates to variable length types keep an array to a manageable size.
-When the update split threshold is surpassed the array is split and new keys are created.
+The array's descriptor also maintain an update-split-boundary such that updates to variable length types keep an array to a manageable size.
+When the update-split-boundary is crossed the array is split and new keys are created.

-CompositeKeys are hierarchically collated.
-When a split occurs as the result of an update, Catena creates a new segment between the other segments.
+Composite keys are hierarchically collated.
+When an update-split occurs, Catena creates a new segment between the other segments.
 To keep track of this a 3rd component is added to the key.
 This component follows the same natural ordering as the second component.
 Consider the following keys:

 <p><code>
-MasterKey component0:basdir+name
-Segment0Key component0:MasterKey component1:0
+Segment0Key = MasterKey:0
-Segement1Key component0:MasterKey component1:0 component:0
-Segement2Key component0:MasterKey component1:0 component:1
-Segement3Key component0:MasterKey component1:1
+Segment1Key = MasterKey:0:1
+Segment2Key = MasterKey:1
+Segment3Key = MasterKey:1:1
 </code></p>

-The collation defined by the CompositeKey enforces the correct ordering in searches.
+The collation defined by the composite key defines the correct ordering for searches.

 ##### Registry